 For the Cheesecake

-- Using an electric mixer, whip cream cheese and 1/3c sweetener, add vanilla and eggs, continue to whip until smooth.
+- Using an electric mixer, whip cream cheese and ⅓c sweetener until smooth, add vanilla and eggs one at a time, continue to mix until smooth.

 - Bake for 20 minutes, remove from oven and chill completely.